Refined Vertex Sparsifiers of Planar Graphs: Introduction

 Finally, we discuss the best quality known when $s=k$, i.e., the sparsifier has only the terminals as vertices.
 In this case, it is known that $q=O(\log k /\log \log k)$ \cite{Moitra09,LM10,CLLM10,EGKRTT14,MM16}, and there is a lower bound $q=\Omega(\sqrt{\log k})$ \cite{MM16}.
 For networks that exclude a fixed minor (e.g., planar) it is known that $q=O(1)$ \cite{EGKRTT14}, and for trees $q=2$ \cite{GR16} (where the sparsifier is \emph{not} a minor of the original tree).

 \paragraph{Distance Sparsification.} A separate line of work studied the tradeoff between the quality $q$ and the size $s$ of a distance approximation minor (DAM).
 For $q=1$, every graph admits DAM of size $s=O(k^4)$ \cite{KNZ14}, and there is a lower bound of $s=\Omega(k^2)$ even for planar graphs \cite{KNZ14}.
-Goranci, Henzinger and Peng \cite{GHP17} (independently of our work), recently constructed, for planar graphs with $\gamma(G)=1$, a $(1,O(k^2))$-distance sparsifier that is planar but \emph{not} a minor of the original graph.
+Independently of our work, Goranci, Henzinger and Peng \cite{GHP17} recently constructed, for planar graphs with $\gamma(G)=1$, a $(1,O(k^2))$-distance sparsifier that is planar but \emph{not} a minor of the original graph.
 Proceeding to quality $q=O(1)$, planar graphs admit a DAM with $q=1+\eps$ and $s=O(k\log k/ \epsilon)^2$ \cite{CGH16}, and certain graph families, such as trees and outerplanar graphs, admit a DAM with $q=O(1)$ and $s=O(k)$ \cite{Gupta01,BG08,CXKR06,KNZ14}.
-When $s=k$ (the sparsifier has only the terminals as vertices), then known quality is $q=O(\log k)$ for every graph \cite{KKN15,Cheung17,Filtser17}.
+When $s=k$ (the sparsifier has only the terminals as vertices), then known quality is $q=O(\log k)$ for every graph \cite{KKN15,Cheung18,Filtser18}.
 Additional tradeoffs and lower bounds can be found in \cite{CXKR06,KNZ14,CGH16}.